 Just like humans, chronic stress can cause health issues in dogs.
-Our pups experience the same “fight or flight” feeling when they are scared like we do.
+Our pups experience the same “fight or flight” feeling when they are scared as we do.
 The biggest difference is that we can rationalize our feelings and talk them out, dogs can’t.
-Without a proper way to alert people or get out of the situation they can live in a constant state of stress and lead to chronic health issues.
+Without a proper way to alert people or get out of the situation, they can live in a constant state of stress and lead to chronic health issues.
 Your pup’s training and socialization are just as important as your dog’s nutrition, medical care, and grooming for your dog's health!

 Socializing your pup builds a bond between you and them.
 They are learning that you will protect them and not put them in a bad situation.
-That trust can lead to an easier and a more fun time training and a relaxed home life!
+That trust can lead to an easier and more fun time training and a relaxed home life!

 Marissa Sunny CPDT-KA is a behavior consultant and owner of a local dog training company,Epiphany Dog Training.